Skip to main content

 Key Features

-- Dedicated phone number — Your business gets its own local number for sending and receiving SMS
+• Dedicated phone number — Your business gets its own local number for sending and receiving SMS (email needs no number)

-- Threaded inbox — One conversation per client, with full message history
+• Threaded inbox — One conversation per client, with full message history across channels

-- Two-way messaging — Clients reply to your messages and their responses appear instantly
+• Two-way messaging — Clients reply by SMS or email and their responses appear in the thread

-- Internal notes — Add private notes to any conversation (visible to your team only, not sent as SMS)
+• Internal notes — Add private notes to any conversation (visible to your team only, never sent to the client)

 The Messaging Inbox